-In the morning, we took a marshrutka* to Shahrizabz – the city known as a birth place of Timur (Tamerlane) (about 1 hour).
-The road to Shahrizabz is picturesque and the town itself pleasant and worth visiting.
+In the morning, we took a marshrutka* to Shahrizabz – the city known as the birthplace of Timur (Tamerlane) (about 1 hour).
+The road to Shahrizabz is picturesque, and the town itself pleasant and worth visiting.
 Don’t miss the Ferris wheel near the ruins of the White Palace – the photos taken from the top are great.
-The wheel squeaks and creaks but you should be fine.
+The wheel squeaks and creaks, but you should be fine.
 We guess.

 In the afternoon, we went to Ulugh Beg Observatory and Central Bazaar.

 *marshrutka is a nonpublic, collective minibus – it goes to a certain place collecting passengers on the way.
 Equally popular means of transportation in Uzbekistan is a shared taxi (works the same way, the only difference is it’s a passenger car).

 We took a day train to Bukhara (about 3 hours).

 We visited Zindan fortress, Arc citadel Moschea Bolo-khauz and Palace of Moon-like Stars (Sitorai-Mokhi-Khosa).

 In the evening, we relaxed in one of the restaurants near the pond at Lyab-i-Hauz and watched a folklore show at Nodir Devon Begi Madrasasi.

 Our comment: the folklore show was OK.
 We didn’t take the dinner option as it was expensive and it was a good decision – the meal didn’t look that fancy for the price it cost.
 In our opinion, it’s better to have something to eat in one of the many restaurants near charming Lyab-i-Hauz.

 From Cholpon Ata we took a marshrutka to Bishkek, had lunch there, walked a bit, and then took a plane to Osh.
 We spent the whole afternoon walking around.